Simple RAG

 Navigate to Atlas Search

-Log in to your MongoDB Atlas dashboard, navigate to your cluster, and click on the “Atlas Search” tab.
+Log in to your MongoDB Atlas dashboard, navigate to your cluster, and click on the Atlas Search tab.

-vector_index (this exact name is required by the code){ "fields": [ { "type": "vector", "path": "embedding", "numDimensions": 384, "similarity": "cosine" } ]}Note: 384 dimensions is for Hugging Face’s BAAI/bge-small-en-v1.5 model.
+vector_index (this exact name is required by the code).{ "fields": [ { "type": "vector", "path": "embedding", "numDimensions": 384, "similarity": "cosine" } ]}Note: The 384 dimensions are for Hugging Face’s BAAI/bge-small-en-v1.5 model.

-Create and Wait
+Create and wait

-Click “Create Search Index”.
-The index will take a few minutes to build.
-Wait until the status shows as “Active” before proceeding.
+Click Create Search Index.
+The index takes a few minutes to build.
+Wait until it displays an Active status before proceeding.

 Your vector database is now populated with research paper content and ready to query.